carlmontanari/scrapli/README.md

 .
 In the context of network devices the most obvious/common example would be disabling paging (i.e. sending `terminal length 0` on a Cisco-type device).
 While scrapli `Scrape` (the base driver) does not know or care about disabling paging or any other on connect type activities, scrapli of course provides a mechanism for allowing users to handle these types of tasks.
-Even better yet, if you are using the `NetworkDriver` or its sub-classes (i.e. iosxe/junos
-    drivers), scrapli will automatically have some sane default "on connect" actions (namely disabling paging).
+Even better yet, if you are using any of the core drivers (`IOSXEDriver`, `IOSXRDriver `, etc.), scrapli will automatically have some sane default "on connect" actions (namely disabling paging).

 If you were so inclined to create some of your own "on connect" actions, you can simply pass those to the `on_connect ` argument of `Scrape` or any of its sub-classes (`NetworkDriver`, `IOSXEDriver`, etc.).
 The value of this argument